Do you remember when Disney got sued because “Let It Go” sounded like “Volar?” No? Me neither, but here we go again.

 For starters, are the tempos of both songs “identical” and 92 BPM (beats per minute) as the complaint says?

 As to “similar forms,” song form in popular music centers around familiar terms like intros, verses, chorus, and bridges.
 And indeed, these two songs do present their sections in the same order.
 They both begin with an intro, then they sing a verse, then a chorus, then another verse, chorus, bridge, chorus, and they wrap it up with an “outro” section (that’s a wordplay, the opposite of “intro”) Using common shorthand now, these are both “ABABCB” forms, where A is the verse, B is the chorus, and C is the bridge.
 The thing is, “ABABCB” might be the most common form there is.
-So while the observation is valid, it’s not especially significant.
+So this observation is valid, but not especially significant.
 Tempo, key center matter hardly at all.
 Form, not a whole lot more, especially in this case.
 They’re all probative of copying, just usually not very.

-Following along, the complaint looks at harmonic similarity next.
-Here again, I get stuck on some details.
-They explain that as an initial step, “Some Things Never Change” was “transposed from C Major to G Major,” to match the key of G major that “That Girl” is performed in.
-Transposition into a common key is standard methodology.
-It makes the comparisons easier and helps the musicologist show and explain the findings to others.
+The complaint looks at harmonic similarity next, and there’s more weirdness right away as they explain their first musicological process, that “Some Things Never Change” was “transposed from C Major to G Major,” to match the key of G major that “That Girl” is performed in.
+This transposition into a common key is standard methodology.
+It makes the comparisons easier and helps the musicologist to show and explain the findings to others.
 But “Some Things Never Change” is not in C major to start with; it’s in F major.
-It actually modulates up to G major in the last minute or so, but it’s never in C major.
-This also means I have to pause at the claim that Grigson transposed “That Girl” down “2 steps” to match the keys for his own analysis since transposing two steps down would actually put his “That Girl” into the not-helpful key of Eb major.
+It happens to modulate up to G major in its last minute or so, but regardless, it’s never in C major.
+So it’s also nonsensical to claim that Grigson transposed “That Girl” down “2 steps” to match the keys for his own analysis since transposing two steps down would actually put his “That Girl” into the not-helpful key of Eb major.

 The chords in the chorus to That Girl are (although it varies a little across the several choruses in the song):